Summer Internships at Haley House

 Primary Placement: Haley House Soup Kitchen and Food Pantry

-1. Soup Kitchen and Food Pantry: Summer interns will assist the Live In Community members in the operation of Haley House’s 46-year-old soup kitchen.
+1. Soup Kitchen and Food Pantry: Summer interns will assist the Live In Community members in the operation of Haley House’s 48-year-old soup kitchen.
 Interns will be expected to work 2-3 shifts in the soup kitchen, where they will cook and share a meal with guests and fellow volunteers.
 Interns will also help manage our weekly food pantry and clothing room.

-*Note: All secondary placements are subject to change and, if they do change, will be updated accordingly.
-Also, we are particularly interested in candidates who have experience in Dreamweaver (or advanced knowledge of HTML, CSS, Java), Microsoft Access, and Excel.
+*Note: All secondary placements are subject to change.
+If they do change, they will be updated accordingly.
+Also, we are particularly interested in candidates who have experience in Dreamweaver (or advanced knowledge of HTML, CSS, Java), Microsoft Access, SPSS, and Excel.
 Please make note of such skills both in your application and on your resume.